 This setup yields 16 combinations (2 significance levels × 4 thresholds × 2 CI tests), applied across three algorithms, with each combination repeated for 100 bootstrap samples, resulting in a total of 1,600 resulting graphs.
 For analyses involving individual symptom variables, we streamline the setup by using thresholds of 0.6 and 0.7, reducing the number of bootstrap samples to 30.
 Additionally, we fix the skeleton of edges among symptom variables based on the common structure estimated across all three algorithms, thereby reducing the computational time required to estimate skeletons.
 This fixed structure aligns with commonly observed skeleton structures in the literature, ensuring relevance to existing findings (cite the comp_model paper).

 To summarize the results, we identify the most frequently occurring edge endpoints across different experimental setups.
-This ensures that only stable and consistent edges are retained, providing a clearer and more reliable understanding of the relationships between precarity factors and depression.
+This ensures that only stable and consistent edges are retained, providing a clearer and more reliable understanding of the relationships between precariousness factors and depression.
 Refer to Figure 2 for the analysis workflow.